 - Strain pasta/vegetables right from the pot using a slotted spoon or hand colander to avoid having to lift heavy pots to pour out hot liquids

-- Use a device, such as a timer, as a reminder of when to check on cooking items
+- Set a timer as a reminder for when to check on cooking items

-- Use a device called a stove knob turner if the person in your care has a difficult time reaching across the stove, especially when the elements are hot.
+- Use a device called a stove knob turner if the person in your care has difficulty reaching across the stove - this is especially helpful when the elements are hot.
 Or, consider appliances with knobs at the front of the appliance.

 - Store commonly used dishes, utensils, cookware, and food where they can easily be reached